 Risks of anti-corruption behavior have been identified mainly in the supply chain and among own employees.
 It is the Group's policy that all new employees are introduced to and trained in the corporate anti-corruption policy.
-Management is not aware of any violation of the policy.
+All new employees were introduced and trained in the corporate anti-corruption policy in 2022.
+Management is not aware of any violation of the policy in 2022.